Public authorities on social media

 The material that we and others publish in Lund University’s social media channels always becomes an official document, i.e. public and accessible to all.

-Read more under ‘Filing and destruction’ below
+Read more under ‘Preservation and disposal’ below

 Public access and confidentiality